jlollis/sudoku/README.md

 # sudoku

-A sudoku game you can play in the terminal.
+A simple sudoku game you can play in the terminal.

 ### How to Play

+Download the folder from github.

-Open your terminal and enter:
+Open your terminal, navigate to your folder and enter:
 ```
 ruby sudoku.rb
 ```